slashkudos/slashkudos/README.md

-# slashkudos
+# slashkudos: The official open source kudos platform

-This is the official repository for slashkudos used for technical documentation, planning, and discussions.
+This repository is used for technical documentation, planning, and discussions.

-See the [slashkudos org] for the GitHub landing page.
+For the GitHub landing page, visit the [slashkudos org].

 <!-- Link -->
 [slashkudos org]: https://github.com/slashkudos